beshu-tech/readonlyrest-docs/fips.md

     truststore_file: "truststore.bcfks"
     truststore_pass: readonlyrest
 ```
 3. In case you are using ES >= 7.10 you need to modify `$JAVA_HOME/conf/security/java.policy` file and add this section at the end of it.
-It is required because ES restricted permissions that could be used by plugins.
+This is required because otherwise Elasticsearch will not be able grant to our plugin all these permissions at the JVM level.
 ```
 grant {
   permission org.bouncycastle.crypto.CryptoServicesPermission "exportSecretKey";